-In September 2021, the NEA launched a national subgranting program to support community engagement activities for military and veteran populations that have been exposed to trauma.
+Within the community component of Creative Forces, in September 2021, the NEA launched a national subgranting program to support community engagement activities for military and veteran populations that have been exposed to trauma.
 The grant program is open to any eligible organization from across the country.
-Approximately 25 grants per year are supported by this program, which includes community-level data collection to measure the tangible benefits and impacts of these efforts.
+Through this program, approximately 30 grants per year are awarded.
+In FY 2024, Creative Forces will launch a mixed methods evaluation study to assess the four participant outcome areas of the grant program: